 (Note: All required documents must be completed and submitted to the priest or to the Parish Office at the required time).

 Time and date for the wedding depends on the availability of the church and the priest.
-Weddings on a Saturday are scheduled at the latest at 1:00pm.
+Weddings on a Saturday are scheduled at the latest at 12:00pm.
+We do not offer weddings on Sundays.

 The couple is required to obtain a marriage license at least a month before the ceremony.